 3. The Jewish Burial: “Nicodemus, who had first come to Him by night, also came, bringing a mixture of myrrh and aloes, about a hundred pounds weight.
 So they took the body of Jesus and bound it in linen wrappings with the spices, as is the burial custom of Jews” (John 19:39- 40).
 Mummies can’t breathe!

-6. The Roman Guard: The Roman guard of 4, 8, 12, or 16 men was trained to defend a piece of ground against an entire invading army!
+5. The Roman Guard: The Roman guard of 4, 8, 12, or 16 men were trained to defend a piece of ground against an entire invading army!
 But, they were helpless against the supernatural power of God and became like dead men.
-Some of the guard came to the chief priests and told them what happened.
+Some of the guards came to the chief priests and told them what happened.
 The chief priests bribed them to tell a lie about what happened and told them they would keep them out of trouble with the Roman governor.
 (Matthew 28:1-15)

 A. To Mary Magdalene: Mark 16:9; John 20:11-18